sehoof/sehoof.github.io/README.md

 Using quantitative methods, my research mainly analyses the performance of democratic institutions with a focus on women.

-In 2018, my PhD colleagues and I founded "VAM - Very Applied Methods" as a cooperation between the LSE European Institute, the Government and Methodology Department.
+In 2018, my colleagues and I founded "VAM - Very Applied Methods" as a cooperation between the LSE European Institute, the Government and Methodology Department.
 We were awarded a grant in order to organise regular cross-departmental PhD workshops on applying quantitative methods and programming in research.

 My passions besides research are reading and sports (especially running & tennis), and I am an active member of the Toastmasters 104 London Debaters club.